CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn159.png)

+ > **Note:** If you can’t find the **contoso-traders-app-deployment** workflow, try closing and reopening Visual Studio Code to perform the  step 14 of Task 3 again.

 1. Navigate back to Actions tab and select the **contoso-traders-app-deployment** workflow.
 This workflow builds the docker image, which is pushed to container registry.
 The same image is pushed to Azure container application.

    ![](media/2dgn124.png)